 Formerly, to get people to buy, all we had to do was inform.
 Pent-up consumer demand created by expanding markets and new product introductions would take care of the rest.
 We just had to connect the better mousetraps with the world, which would then duly beat the path to the respective door.
 Advertising equaled awareness.

 But sometime in the waning days of the consumer orgy that followed World War II, we changed our mandate.
 Not content with simply informing, we decided to become influencers.
 We slipped under the surface of the brain, moving from providing information for rational consideration to priming subconscious needs.
 We started messing with the wiring of our market’s emotional motivations.
 We became persuaders.

 Persuasion is like a mental iceberg: 90% of the bulk lies below the surface.
 Rationalization is typically the hastily added layer of ad hoc logic that happens after the decision is already made.
 This is true to varying degrees for almost any consumer category you can think of, including, unfortunately, our political choices.

-This is why, months ago, I said Facebook’s current model is unsustainable.
+This is why, a few columns ago, I said Facebook’s current model is unsustainable.
 It is based on advertising, and I think advertising may have become unsustainable.
 The truth is, advertisers have gotten so good at persuading us to do things that we are beginning to revolt.
 It’s just getting too creepy.